lomboto05-commits/contentsquare-website-analytics/README.md

 - `New dashboard-08_15_2026-Contentsquare.xlsx` — Contentsquare funnel data
 - `Segment-08_15_2026-Contentsquare.xlsx` — Contentsquare segment data

+## AI Assistance

-**AI Assistance:** AI was used for coding assistance, troubleshooting, and validation throughout the project.
-The analysis and final decisions were reviewed and completed by me.
+AI assistance was used during development for coding help, troubleshooting and validation.

+The analysis, results and final decisions were reviewed and completed by me.